datalad/datalad/README.md

 # Status

-It is currently in a "prototype" state, i.e. **a mess**.
+It is currently in a heavy initial development mode to establish core functionality which could be used by others.
 Codebase is rapidly growing, functionality is usable for many use-cases but not yet officially released to public since its organization and configuration will be a subject for a considerable reorganization and